RolandMQuiros/Lost-Generation-Legacy/README.md

 - Build a community of fellow impoverished adventurers with characters with dynamic personalities, schedules, and goals

-- Form bonds and rivalries; earn respect or disdain; find camaraderie and purpose.
-And, if you're lucky, get maybe some financial security.
+- Form bonds and rivalries; earn respect or disdain; find thrills, frustration, love, and purpose.
+And maybe, if you're lucky, some financial stability.

 # Technical Features